Allen Fieldhouse: Banners

 In lieu of retiring numbers, banners hang on the south wall of the fieldhouse to honor former men's and women's basketball players including Wilt Chamberlain, Clyde Lovellette, Jo Jo White, Danny Manning, Paul Pierce, Lynette Woodard, Drew Gooden, Nick Collison, Kirk Hinrich, among others.
 The banners display the player's surname over his/her number, but the numbers themselves are reused.
 There is also a banner to honor Max Falkenstien, a former Jayhawks radio announcer, who was given the "number" 60 to commemorate his 60 years of service to the university.
 To date he is the only non-athlete to be so honored at Allen Fieldhouse.
 The east and west rafters are devoted to KU's multiple Final Fours and conference championships.

-On the north wall hang banners for KU's six national championships: their two championships awarded by the Helms Foundation for KU's 1922 and 1923 seasons, as well as their four NCAA tournament titles in 1952, 1988, 2008, and 2022.
+On the north wall hang banners for KU's four national championships: their two championships awarded by the Helms Foundation for KU's 1922 and 1923 seasons, as well as their four NCAA tournament titles in 1952, 1988, 2008, and 2022.
+On the south wall hang banners for the Kansas women's basketball team's WNIT championship in 2023.

 Above these championship banners hangs a banner reading "Pay Heed, All Who Enter: Beware of the Phog", in reference to the intimidating atmosphere and the team's home court dominance.
 The original "Pay Heed" banner was constructed out of dormitory shower curtains by a group of KU students before a late-season game against the Duke Blue Devils in 1988 and is now on display in the Booth Family Hall of Athletics museum.
 The slogan was inspired in part by advertisements for the 1980s horror movie The Fog.
 It hung on the north wall until 1999, by which time it had deteriorated to the point where it was about to fall.
 The university replaced the banner with a much more regular-looking design, which met with negative reaction from the public.
 The current banner was redesigned to be more faithful to the look of the original.

+A banner reading "Just Load the Wagon" was hung on the west side of Allen Fieldhouse in 2022 to honor the father of Kansas head coach Bill Self after his passing that year.
+The phrase "just load the wagon" was a common word of encouragement that Self's father would say to him throughout his life.